Msarker1/XenMan/README.md

 Use the A,W,D,S keypresses or the UP,LEFT,RIGHT,DOWN Arrows keypress to move.
 The SPACE keypress is to jump and P keypress to shoot.
 Enjoy.

 ![alt text](https://github.com/Msarker1/XenMan/blob/master/Capture1.PNG)

+Download .exe file in src folder and just run it.